Senhit (singer): Biography

-Following her Eurovision participation in 2011, she released a new pop single, "Through the Rain", on 22 June 2011.
-In April 2012, Senhit released her single "AOK" in the United States.
-During 2014 Senhit was a permanent guest on the Canale 5 Sunday show Domenica Live, choosing to be called Senhit to mark the new chapter of her career.
+Following her participation in Eurovision in 2011, she released a new pop single titled "Through the Rain" on 22 June 2011.
+In 2014, she became a regular guest on the Canale 5 Sunday show "Domenica Live" and decided to be referred to as Senhit, marking a new phase in her career.

 Eurovision Song Contest

 Senhit represented San Marino in the Eurovision Song Contest 2011 that was held in Düsseldorf with the song "Stand By".
 The song placed 16th out of 19 in one of the Semi-Finals, and as a result, it did not qualify for the final.

 She would have represented San Marino again at the Eurovision Song Contest 2020 in Rotterdam with the song "Freaky!".
 However, the contest was cancelled due to the COVID-19 pandemic.

 Senhit represented San Marino again at the Eurovision Song Contest 2021 with a new song, "Adrenalina".
 The official music video featured a rap section by the American artist Flo Rida.
 However, Team San Marino behind the entry declared that "Flo Rida has been part of the production and is featured in the music video, but it's yet to be decided if he will take part on stage in Rotterdam.
 The rap part will either way remain."
 On 18 May 2021, ahead of the first semi-final, the San Marino delegation confirmed that Flo Rida would be joining Senhit on stage in Rotterdam.
 San Marino was the first country to perform in the second semi-final of the contest, where they finished 9th place with 118 points, qualifying the country for the final.
 In the final, held on 22 May 2021, they were the last to perform, and finished 22nd with 50 points.